A special transportation pass for Southern students.

 Report lost or stolen passes to the University Card Office.

-Unfortunately no. The deal with the transit authorities that the Board of Regents struck only covers undergraduate students.
+Unfortunately no. The agreement with CT transit authorities and Board of Regents only covers undergraduate students.